 San Cristóbal de las Casas in Mexico is a typical colonial town with colored houses, beautiful facades and atmospheric streets.
 The city is located at an altitude of 2100 meters in the Chiapas state, a mountainous environment with jungle and rainforest.
 San Cristóbal is a place where you can walk around for hours and enjoy the nice atmosphere but it is also the perfect base to explore the beautiful surroundings.
 In this article you will find the best things to do in San Cristobal de las Casas in Mexico, including tips for tours, villages, restaurants and hotels.

-- Hotels San Cristobal de las Casas Mexico
+- Things to do in San Cristobal de las Casas Mexico

-- Tours in San Cristobal de las Casas
+- Things to do in and around San Cristobal de Las Casas Mexico

-- Weather in San Cristobal de las Casas Mexico
+- Mini travel guide San Cristobal de las Casas in Mexico

 Welcome in San Cristóbal de las Casas

 San Cristobal de las Casas is the former capital of the Chiapas state in Mexico.
 Chiapas is inhabited by different indigenous groups, descended from the Maya, who still live according to their own traditions.
 It is therefore the state with the highest amount of indigenous people.
 And this is something beautiful to obsere, as many people are still dressed in colorful and traditional costumes.
 From the patterns, style and colors of their clothing, you can see to which group they belong.

 The town is being visited more and more, and nice restaurants, hotels and shops keep on opening.
 Discover my tips for the best things to do in San Cristobal de las Casas in Mexico in this article.